v6d-io/v6d/docs/index.rst

       :text: Deploy on Kubernetes
       :classes: btn-block stretched-link
    ^^^^^^^^^^^^
-   Deploying vineyard on Kubernetes and accelerate big-data analytical workflows on cloud-native infrastructures.
+   Deploy Vineyard on Kubernetes and accelerate big-data analytical workflows on cloud-native infrastructures.

    ---